Education and Training Programs

 Examples of programs that we have hosted for our partners include:

-- A two-day intensive course for 30 Spanish hospital leaders, which included clinical and non-clinical topics and facility tours.
+- A one and one half-day intensive course for 30 Spanish hospital pharmacy executives, which included clinical and non-clinical topics and facility tours

-- Clinical observerships for physicians and nurses from a health system in Bangkok, Thailand
+- Clinical observerships for a physician, nurse, and pharmacist from health system in Singapore

 Master of Public Health (MPH)